Meet Love Island Winter 2020 contestant Finley Tapp – the bombshell footballer who fancies three Islanders

 What soccer groups has Finley performed for?

-Having began out on the MK Dons Academy aged simply eight, he performed for the workforce professionally in 2018.
-After being loaned to seventh-tier workforce Staines City till January 2019, Finley then selected to signal with Oxford Metropolis as a defender.
+Having began out on the MK Dons Academy aged simply eight, he performed for the group professionally in 2018.
+After being loaned to seventh-tier group Staines City till January 2019, Finley then selected to signal with Oxford Metropolis as a defender.

-Finley suffered a head harm in January final 12 months after he was knocked unconscious on the pitch throughout a match towards Dartford.
+Finley suffered a head damage in January final yr after he was knocked unconscious on the pitch throughout a match towards Dartford.

 Love Island continues weeknights and Sundays at 9pm on ITV2